kubevault/prometheus-exporter/docs/guides/secret-engines/aws/overview.md

 ```

 You can also check from Vault that the role is created.
-To resolve the naming conflict, name of the role in Vault will follow this format: `k8s.{clusterName or -}.{metadata.namespace}.{metadata.name}`.
+To resolve the naming conflict, name of the role in Vault will follow this format: `k8s.{clusterName}.{metadata.namespace}.{metadata.name}`.

 > Don't have Vault CLI?
-Enable it from [here](/docs/guides/vault-server/vault-server.md#enable-vault-cli)
+Download and configure it as described [here](/docs/guides/vault-server/vault-server.md#enable-vault-cli)

 ```console
 $ vault list aws/roles